jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 - Function is mapped to the Option key
 - Windows key is mapped to Function
 - Function + F12 puts the laptop to sleep
+- Keyboard brightness is function + plus/minus keys on the num pad